shaikatcse/EnergyPLANDomainKnowledgeEAStep1/IntegratedMOEAResults/SPEA2_Int/WithoutRM/With_mutation_pr_0.1/readme.txt

 mergeFuUN_NInt_WRM: merge all Pareto-front of 30 runs for NSGA-II integrated/combined approach when stopping criteria # 1 is activated.
 mergeFuUN_SInt_WRM_AllEvo: merge all Pareto-front of 30 runs for NSGA-II integrated/combined approach with all evaluations completed.

+N.B.: results are criteria # 1 are reported in ASOC paper